Current UKBGF Board (2021-2022)

 In the Summer of 2013 a geographically diverse group of tournament directors and players got together to discuss how to promote and grow the game of backgammon within the UK.
 It was decided that the first objective would be to plan and stage a national tournament – the UK Open – the following year.
 The longer term goal was the establishment of The United Kingdom Backgammon Federation (UKBGF) – a national democratic body to help organise and increase opportunities for all those who enjoy playing backgammon, at all levels, in the UK.

-For more than a year after the UKBGF idea was conceived it comprised just this group of organisers, a domain name, plans for a UK Open tournament, and little else.
+For more than a year after the UKBGF idea was conceived it comprised just this group of organisers (the UKBGF ‘Interim Committee’), a domain name, plans for a UK Open tournament, and little else.
 The domain name was transformed into this website (launched in October 2013), and the first UK Open Backgammon Tournament in September 2014 attracted about 150 players in three divisions to cater for all abilities.
 Attendees included the 2014 world champion and the two highest rated players in the world.

 Following the success of the inaugural UK Open it was decided that the time was right to hold elections for a new 7-member UKBGF Board to serve for two years.
 At that time the UKBGF had no members and all players who were resident in the UK were eligible to vote in the November 2014 elections.
 Players were subsequently invited to join the UKBGF which began signing up members in April 2015.
 Now only UKBGF members, whether resident in the UK or overseas, are eligible to vote in UKBGF Board elections which are currently held every two years.

 Election to the UKBGF Board does not involve any financial remuneration.
 It is a voluntary undertaking motivated by a desire to grow and improve the opportunities for all backgammon enthusiasts to play and enjoy the game.
 The objectives set by the first elected UKBGF Board can be seen in the January 2015 blog post, “UKBGF – The future”.
-A list of current Board members, and the election manifestos of all candidates in past elections, can be found under the ‘About’ tab.
+The names and photos of current Board members, and their most recent election statements, can be found under the ‘About’ tab.

 Disclaimer: Comments in response to blog posts are welcome from all players, whether or not they are UKBGF members.
 Please note that the content of all blog posts and subsequent comments and replies on this website are the personal views of the authors of the same, and should not be construed as reflecting the views of the UKBGF or any of its Board members unless this is expressly stated.